gbThreepwood/tiny-riscv/README.md

 ## Software to run on the CPU
  One of the nice things about implementing a standardized instruction set (such as RISC-V), as opposed to inventing your own instruction set is that assemblers and compilers already exists for several programming languages.

+The software examples uses CMake as build system, but a few simple examples uses Make.
+The reason for this decision is to have some simple examples which are self contained in their own directory, with all dependencies.
+This should hopefully make it simpler to grasp all the low level details of how the software interacts with the CPU.

 ### Assembly programming

-To explain assembly programming a ledblink program is used as example.
+To explain the process of generating the machine code from an assembly program, the ledblink program is used as example.

 To assemble the program you should invoke: